Hazle Township, Pennsylvania: Establishment

 Delaware and Seneca tribes traveled through what is now southern Luzerne County to trade with other Native American settlements in New York and the Chesapeake Bay area.
-The most common route for the Native Americans was known as “Warriors Path,” which was also used by white settlers in the 18th century.
+The most common route for the Native Americans was known as "Warriors Path", which was also used by white settlers in the 18th century.
 Broad Street (PA 93) is roughly the location of the trail.

 Moravian missionaries were among the first Europeans to travel to the region; they wanted to convert Native Americans to Christianity.
 The Hazleton area was then a shallow valley with an abundance of hazel trees.
-It's speculated that the Native Americans were the first to refer to the area as “Hazle Swamp."
+It is speculated that the Native Americans were the first to refer to the area as "Hazle Swamp."

 Coal mining

-At the beginning of the 19th century, Native Americans abandoned their territory in the east while white settlers continued to move into the region.
-In 1804, a private company widened “Warriors Path,” which was renamed the Berwick Turnpike.
+At the beginning of the 19th century, Native Americans abandoned their territory in the east while European settlers continued to move into the region.

+In 1804, a private company widened "Warriors Path", which was renamed the Berwick Turnpike.
 As a result, logging became the major industry in the area.
 Logging remained the largest industry in southern Luzerne County until the 1830s, when anthracite coal was discovered under the land that had been cleared.
 In 1836, the first mines and settlements were established in present-day Hazle Township.

 Hazle Township was formed from a section of Sugarloaf Township in 1839; in 1856, a portion of Butler Township was added to Hazle Township.
 By the mid-19th century, the territory had changed dramatically from its early days.
 The expanding coal industry led to more extensive roads, railroads, and housing settlements.
 Immigrants, mostly from Europe, came to Greater Hazleton by the thousands to work in the dangerous mines.
 For the next century, large amounts of coal from Hazle Township were shipped by train to the lucrative Philadelphia market.